 The area below has also received some redesign.
 The new model for plants looks more detailed than its rougher Dreamcast counterpart.
 The colors are duller, but for a ruin-themed level perhaps this is what the designers were going for:

 The snake room entrance is presented more effectively on the Gamecube.
 The darker theme works well with the lights.
-The fog is too thick in the PC version, but it still looks acceptable:
+The fog is perhaps too thick in the PC version, but it still looks acceptable:

 The problems begin after entering the snake room.
 The collision on the snake is glitchy in all versions of the game, however only in SADX the snake parts have a jittery position readjustment happening every few frames, which is noticeable enough to get annoying.
 The Gamecube’s distortion effect makes it difficult to navigate underwater, although some people might prefer that: